getlipa/wild/README.md

 So it will fetch fiat exchange rates for you.

 ## Mole
-*Coming soon*

 The mole lives within channels and knows everything about them.
-Therefore it is the perfect agent to deal with a users channel states.
+Therefore, it is the perfect agent to deal with a users channel states.
 It stores a users *channel manager* and *channel monitors* in encrypted form in the GraphQL backend and always returns the latest state of them when requested.